puristajs/purista/website/src/handbook/5_custom_events.md

 To be able to build real world systems, you will need to send events, which will be consumed by subscriptions or third party providers.
 The sender does/should not need to know, who is consuming this information.

 Emitting custom events is quite easy.
 The function context and the subscription context containing a helper function `emit`.
 This async `emit` function has two parameters.
-The event name and the optional payload to be send.
+The event name and the optional payload to be sent.

 Example: